SpenceKonde/megaTinyCore/megaavr/extras/Ref_Callbacks.md

 #   init_ADC0() - This is called to initialize the ADC
 #   //init_ADC1() - on the 1-series w/16 or 32k flash, aka "Golden 1-series" series parts with a second ADC, this function exists but it NOT called.
 See Ref_Analog.md.
-    init_timers() - This function calls the timer initialization functions
+    init_timers() - This function calls the timer initialization functions init_TCA0()
--    init_TCA0() - Initialized TCA0 in split mode for PWM output.
-If you don't want PWM or need to use PWM in 16-bit mode or need buffering, AND are truly desperate for more flash, you can override with an empty function.
-                    Don't do that if you are using TCA0 for millis, though.
+      init_TCA1() - If present.
+      init_TCBs()
--     init_TCD0() - If present and not used for millis (1-series)
+      init_TCD0() - If present.
-X   init_millis() - This is called to kick off millis() timekeeping.
-This will configure TCD0 or any TCB if it is used for millis as well.
+    init_millis() - This is called to kick off millis() timekeeping.
+This will configure TCD0 or any TCB if it is used for millis as well. initVariant() - A rare few libraries define this for stuff they need to run before setup. onAfterInit() - Default simply returns 0.
+Can be overridden.
+If 0 is returned, enable interrupts. setup() - Finally the normal setup() is called loop() - and the normal loop(), called continually.
-                    TCD0 require a nontrivial amount of additional code here and elsewhere when used for millis().
-X initVariant() - A rare few libraries define this for stuff they need to run before setup.
-+ onAfterInit() - returns a uint8_t, normally 0.
-If it returns anything else, we will not enable interrupts, with all the hazards that entails (see below for some specifics) setup() - Finally the normal setup() is called loop() - and the normal loop(), called continually.
 ```